 A number of themes are emerging from our work with educators on the ground:

-For students: Feedback and opportunities to learn are key
+For students: Feedback and opportunities to

 |In order to develop competencies in health, creativity, social-emotional learning, and citizenship, students need opportunities to practice and receive feedback in these domains.
 There is an inexorable link between the learning conditions students experience and the competencies they learn.
 For example, in developing citizenship competencies, students need opportunities to exercise agency and participate democratically in the school community.